SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Amazon Alexa users, on the other hand, should be pretty delighted.
 If you’re taking an impromptu trip out of state in the near future, you can use the Alexa app to check the temperature in your home (via a Nest thermostat) and, at the same time, peek into the Blink Indoor camera to make sure the dog sitter has shown up.
 Actions like this are a quick, efficient way to get peace of mind when you can’t be home.

 Of course, you’ve got plenty of other choices if you’re looking for cameras that do integrate with multiple platforms in addition to Alexa, like Google Home, IFTTT, and Samsung SmartThings.
-In my latest review of Reolink’s cameras, integrations were a bit easier thanks to a smart home tab in their mobile app.
-This way, almost every camera Reolink makes (and there are many) can be fed into a smart home ecosystem with little fuss, with plenty of cross-platform functionality to boot.
+In our latest review of Reolink’s cameras, integrations were a bit easier thanks to a smart home tab in their mobile app.
+This way, almost every camera Reolink makes (and there are many) can be fed into a smart home ecosystem with little fuss and plenty of cross-platform functionality to boot.

 FYI: Affordable and simple as they may be, Blink cameras are pretty weak when it comes to automating with non-Amazon devices.
 Some brands don’t always play nice with each other; read our comprehensive home automation guide to learn more.